MicrosoftDocs/Viva/Viva/connections/build-viva-connections.md

 ## Enable the Viva Connections app in the Microsoft Teams admin center and choose mobile settings
 The Viva Connections app creates a custom app in Microsoft Teams.
 Your organization’s custom app will appear as a branded company app in the Microsoft Teams app center.
 Once the app is added, your organization’s icon will appear in the Teams app bar in the desktop and mobile Microsoft Teams app.
-Users *will not* see the app by default if you don’t pre-install and pre-pin.
+Users *won't* see the app by default if you don’t pre-install and pre-pin.
 [Learn more about app setup policies in the Teams admin center](/MicrosoftTeams/teams-app-setup-policies#:~:text=Arrange%20the%20apps%20in%20the%20order%20that%20you,to%20appear%20in%20Teams%2C%20and%20then%20select%20Save.).

-After you have created the Dashboard, you are ready to [add the Viva Connections app in the Microsoft Teams Admin Center](/viva/connections/add-viva-connections-app).
+After you've created the Dashboard, you're ready to [add the Viva Connections app in the Microsoft Teams Admin Center](/viva/connections/add-viva-connections-app).
 Add the Viva Connections app, and then customize app settings to add your organization's logo, pre-install, and pre-pin the app for end users.

 ## Ensure high-traffic content can be accessed by the right users and provides an ideal viewing experience